“The greatest wisdom that exists is knowing oneself”.

 Have you ever thought about how you are?
 Who are you?
 If you are where you want to be?

-Normally we don’t usually reflect on how we are, what makes us happy or brightens our days, unless something breaks our stability.
+Typically, we don’t reflect on how we are, what makes us happy or brightens our days, unless something breaks our stability.

-In education, in the media or in everyday life we don’t usually talk about self-knowledge.
-Almost everything that is taught belongs to the outside world.
-However, self-knowledge is an indispensable condition to look inside ourselves and be better people.
-If we don’t know who we are, how are we going to recognize our purpose or why do we do things?
+In education, media, or everyday life we don’t usually talk about self-knowledge.
+Almost everything that is taught to us belongs to the outside world.
+However, self-knowledge an condition to look inside ourselves and be better people.
+If we don’t know who we are, how are we going to recognize our purpose or why do we do the things we do?

 Photography speaks about aspirations and challenges, of a way of looking at life: it defines individuality.